pmarik/kogo-gatsby/src/pages/shop/kogo-t-shirt.md

 blurbs:
     - image: /img/coffee.png
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        We sell organic coffee cherries that are sourced directly from independent farmers and farm cooperatives.
+We’re proud to offer a product grown with great care for the environment and local communities.
-    - image: /img/coffee-gear.png
+    - image: /img/earth.png
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        We offer a small, but carefully curated selection of organic ground coffee cherries for every taste and level.
+You’ll find the natural energy boost refreshing and fall in love with Kogo.
 testimonials:
   - author: Jane Doe
     quote: >-